qr-contest/qr-contest.github.io/docs/quickstart/firstcontest.md

 # First Contest
 {: .no_toc }
 This section will show you how to create your first Contest with a single Question and 3 Answers.
 For QR-Contest, go to <a href="https://app.qr-contest.com" target="_blank">https://app.qr-contest.com</a> and log in.
-If you have not created an account, go here [Creating an Account](../account) to learn how to sign up.
+If you have not created an account, go to [Creating an Account](../account) to learn how to sign up.

 ---